PremiumRx- Online Pharmacy

 Gestational diabetes in Pregnancy: What You Need to Know!

-How is GD caused?
+How is gestational diabetes caused?

 Gestational diabetes generally resolves once the baby is born.
-Based on different studies, the chances of developing GD in a second pregnancy incidental to first pregnancy are between 30 and 84%.
+Based on different studies, the chances of developing GD in a second pregnancy incidental to the first pregnancy are between 30 and 84%.
 A second pregnancy within 1 year of the previous pregnancy has a high rate of recurrence.
-GD also increases the risk of having an unnecessary caesarean episode.
+GD also increases the risk of having an unnecessary cesarean episode.

-How GD affects infants?
+How does GD affect infants?

-Classical risk factors for developing gestational diabetes are:
+Risk factors for developing gestational diabetes are:

 What are the symptoms of GD?

 Gestational diabetes is most commonly diagnosed by screening during pregnancy.
-Typically, women with GD may demonstrate increased thirst, increased urination, fatigue, nausea and vomiting, bladder infection, yeast infections and blurred vision.
+Typically, women with GD may demonstrate increased thirst, increased urination, fatigue, nausea and vomiting, bladder infection, yeast infections, and blurred vision.

-Tests for GD
+Tests for GD screening

 Medication